Gerard010/PlayZone/README.md

 # PlayZone
-This is a game library, here you can play some classic games and have a search bar and a switch to switch between dark mode and light mode.
+This is a game library that offers a wide selection of classic games.
+It features a search bar and a toggle switch to enable or disable dark mode.
+To access the library, navigate to the menu folder and execute the index.html